 The professional mercenary Sir William Walker instigates a slave revolt on the Caribbean island of Queimada in order to help improve the British sugar trade.
 Years later he is sent again to...
 See full summary »

 Walrus-like warden, Sven "Swede" Sorenson, a cross between Bluto and Wimpy, runs the prison, murders convicts who escape, and has the FBI on his trail in the form of agent Karen Polarski, ...
 See full summary »

 Tom Logan is a horse thief.
 Rancher David Braxton has horses, and a daughter, worth stealing.
 But Braxton has just hired Lee Clayton, an infamous "regulator", to hunt down the horse thieves; one at a time.

-A detective uncovers a formula that was devised by the Nazis in WW II to make gasoline from synthetic products, thereby eliminating the necessity for oil--and oil companies.
-A major oil company finds out about it and tries to destroy the formula and anyone who knows about it.
-Written by
+A detective uncovers a formula that was devised by the Nazis in World War II to make fuel from synthetic products, thereby eliminating the necessity for oil, and oil companies.
+A major oil company finds out about it and tries to destroy the formula, and anyone who knows about it.

 At the beginning of The Formula, a Nazi General is given the task of driving a truck to the Swiss border.
 In the next scene the truck has been captured by the US Army.
 The scene is shot in the snow.
 This is supposed to take place in the first week of May 1945.
 There is nowhere that would be covered in snow between Berlin and the Swiss border in May, even if he went the long way i.e. via Austria.
 See more »